lmuias/Next-startups/README.md

 **Search**: Search functionality to load and view pitches efficiently.

-**Minimalistic Design**: Fresh and simple UI with only the essential pages for ease of use and a clean aesthetic.

 and many more, including the latest **React 19**, **Next.js 15** and **Sanity** features alongside code architecture and reusability